 Children are taught to read and spell through daily phonics – Read Write Inc. sessions.
-They will learn and practise recognising and sounding letters, use ‘Fred talk’ to read and ‘Fred Fingers’ to spell.
+They will learn and practise recognising and sounding letters, and learn to form each letter correctly in writing.
+As they move through the Read Write Inc programme, they will use ‘Fred talk’ to read and ‘Fred Fingers’ to spell.
 There is more information Read Write Inc under the ‘RWI Phonics’ tab below/on our class page on the website.

 We follow the ‘Power Maths’ Scheme which focuses on mastering key skills which will allow children to gain a secure understanding before moving on, thus building the foundations for future learning.

-During maths sessions, the children use a variety of concrete resources and a variety of pictorial representations, as well as the abstract numerals that represent each number.
+During maths sessions, the children use a variety of concrete resources, such as cubes, counters, numicon, and a variety of pictorial representations, as well as the abstract numerals that represent each number.

 Understanding the World

-We will be finding out about the celebration of Eid.
+We will be finding out about Harvest festivals.